digitalrebar/doc/deployment/old/troubleshooting.rst

 TFTP provides the boot images for the operating system install.

-You can inspect the TFTP information the admin node provides by looking in the ``/tftpboot`` directories.
+The TFTP information the admin node provides can be inspected by looking in the ``/tftpboot`` directories.

 These directories contain the sledgehammer discovery, base OS install